mef79/impossibilicus-api/README.md

 - Use any REST client to make API calls (I use [Insomnia](https://insomnia.rest/))

 ## Deploying
-- Application is automatically deployed on Heroku when a new commit is pushed to master
+- Application is automatically deployed on Heroku when a new commit is pushed to master.
+The web app that interacts with this API can be found here: https://immense-oasis-52264.herokuapp.com/

 ## MongoDB Commands
 - Connect (requires Mongo installed): `mongo ds147510.mlab.com:47510/database_name -u username -p password`